How to build your business reputation

 Customers are more discerning about which companies they will buy from.
 And employees are becoming more choosy about which organizations they will work for.
 Which is why CSR plays an important role in your corporate reputation.

 Furthermore, social issues are important to your customers.
 And there is a growing demand that your business will make a positive impact on the environment.
-In fact, 59% of consumers say they expect companies to take a stand on climate, or environmental, issues.
+In fact, 78% of customers say environmental practices influence their decision to buy from a company.

 Doing good, such as sponsoring a Little League team, is about making yourself part of the community.
-In fact, research has suggested companies that take a proactive approach to CSR will help protect and build their business reputation in the wake of a crisis.
-It may even reduce the financial impact.
+In fact, research has suggested companies that take a proactive approach to CSR is an essential component to the success of modern day businesses.